Capstone Project for the UC San Diego Interaction Design Certificate

 - The teacher is an intrinsically motivated individual who rewards herself with stamps for accomplishing days of tasks in advance.
 She needs a way to gamify the process of planning and finishing tasks, so that she has fun and can celebrate her accomplishment with a symbol of completion.

-She developed a point of view for the design brief:
+I developed a point of view for the design brief:

 The act of planning and completing tasks/activities is naturally a challenge, as a negative change in mood can hinder completion.
 What if planning and accomplishing tasks was as fun as playing a game?
 Creating an engaging, context-based atmosphere where users are rewarded for taking action can help them feel encouraged and accomplish more.